SaladTechnologies/comfyui-api/README.md

 }
 ```

-**Note**: Only the `prompt` field is required.
+- Only the `prompt` field is required.
 The other fields are optional, and can be omitted if not needed.
+- Your prompt must be a valid ComfyUI prompt graph, which is a JSON object where each key is a node ID, and the value is an object containing the node's inputs, class type, and optional metadata.
+- Your prompt must include a node that saves an output, such as a `SaveImage` node.

 ## Image To Image Workflows